connext/documentation/docs/developers/guides/nested-xcalls.md

 There are many ways to use nested `xcall`s to extend cross-chain functionality.
 With this technique, it's possible to:
 - Emulate the behavior of a "callback" between chains to verify state changes and/or followup asynchronously
 - Disperse data to multiple different chains at once

+See this in action in the [Ping Pong](../examples/ping-pong) example.